facebookresearch/FnCTOD/README.md

 ```

 ## Acknowledgements
-1. [PPTOD](https://github.com/awslabs/pptod): upon which our data processing code is buitlt.
+1. [PPTOD](https://github.com/awslabs/pptod): upon which our data processing code is built.
 2. [FastChat](https://github.com/lm-sys/FastChat): we borrowed the chat templates from this repository.

 We thank the authors for their wonderful work.